Click on an image to see it in high resolution

 out from red tissue.
 The propeller blades are carved from balsa, as detailed in the plan.

 The model proved very easy to trim (well, it is a Lacey!), and flies well both indoors and outdoors.
-It won the rubber powered class at the 2012 Swedish outdoor freeflight scale champs.
+It has won several outdoor competitions, and tolerates wind quite well in spite of being a peanut.

 Span: 33 cm